 If you submit an appeal, the online food hygiene rating will show 'Awaiting Publication'.
 Your application will be reviewed by a senior officer, who will advise you of the outcome within 21 days of the appeal date.

-Please send your comments by email or in writing to the officer who carried out the inspection.
-There is a standard form available to download:
+Send your comments by email or in writing to the officer who carried out the inspection.
+There is a standard form available to download the

 You may consider that there are exceptional circumstances at the time the inspection was carried out which have affected your rating, and you may wish to explain to your customers the actions you have taken to rectify matters.
 This is your 'right to reply'.

 Any comments that are offensive, inaccurate or irrelevant may be removed or edited.

-If you have carried out the improvements identified at the last inspection you can request a re-visit at any time prior to the next scheduled inspection in writing or email to the officer who carried out your inspection.
-There is a standard form available to download:
+If you have carried out the improvements identified at the last inspection, you can request a re-visit at any time prior to the next scheduled inspection in writing or email to the officer who carried out your inspection.

-Although there is no limit to the number of requests that can be made, it is important to fully understand your inspection report and take appropriate action before requesting another inspection.
-Businesses will be subject to a charge of £170 per revisit.
+It is important to fully understand your inspection report and take appropriate action before requesting another inspection.

 As the inspection visit will be unannounced and all areas of your business will be reviewed, it is important to maintain standards generally as your rating could go down and not up.